JHebenstreit48/DevScriptStax/public/FrontEndNotes/JavaScriptNotes/JavaScript.md

 - <span class="emphasis">forEach</span>: A method available on arrays that iterates over each element in the array, executing a specified function for each element.

 ---

-### parseFloat

-#### What is parseFloat

-<span class="emphasis">parseFloat</span> is a built-in JavaScript function that parses a string argument and returns a floating-point number.
-It is especially useful for converting numeric strings into usable numbers in calculations.

-#### Key Points:

-- Parses strings to return a floating-point number.
-- Stops parsing when it encounters a character that is not part of a number.
-- Returns a special value called NaN (Not a Number) if the first character in the string cannot be converted to a number.

----

-### String Manipulation with replace

-#### What is replace

-<span class="emphasis">replace</span> is a JavaScript string method used to find and replace substrings or patterns within a string.

-#### Key Points:

-- It searches for specific text or patterns and replaces them with new text.
-- It can handle advanced search patterns through regular expressions.
-- Commonly used in web development to clean or reformat data, like standardizing numeric strings.

----

-### Conditional Logic with the Ternary Operator

-#### What is the Ternary Operator

-The ternary operator is a concise way to write conditional logic in JavaScript.
-It allows developers to evaluate a condition and return one value if the condition is true, and a different value if it is false.

-#### Explanation:

-The ternary operator simplifies the structure of conditional logic, making it easier to write and read.
-It is especially useful in dynamic rendering or data transformations.

 ---